Asgardlegacy/Asgardlegacy.github.io/README.md

     width: 100%;
     height: 100%;
     background: white;
-    z-index: -1;  /* Ensures the div is behind all other elements */ }
+     /* Ensures the div is behind all other elements */ }
     </style>
 </head>